 - Look ahead: plan your pass

 - Where will you catch that car?

 - Just before climbing esses?
 Fall back a bit

 - Right after Oak Tree?
 Perfect

 - Who is catching you?

 - Before you want to pass?

-- You have the most responsibility
+- You have the primary responsibility

-- Assuming overtaken car is predictable
+- Assuming the overtaken car is predictable

 - If in doubt, do not pass!

 - Wave off the pass signal